Photo of the church

 Hospitals

 All hospitals have a Catholic Chaplain.
 If you would like a Priest to visit you the hospital can arrange this for you.
-Or contact the Presbytery.
+Or contact the Church Office.

 Interest Groups

-If you would like to be involved in any of the Interest Groups in our Parish, or you feel there are any areas for development or new groups to be set up, please contact Father Tony who will be pleased to discuss your ideas and suggestions.
+If you would like to be involved in any of the Interest Groups in our Parish, or you feel there are any areas for development or new groups to be set up, please contact Mgr.
+Chris Brooks via the Church Office who will be pleased to discuss your ideas and suggestions.

 Marriage